djeada/Linux-Notes/notes/hardware.md

 - **Mic** adjusts the microphone input level.
 - **Bars** are visual representation of volume levels; the filled areas represent the current setting.

-IV. `amixer` is a scriptable mixer for automation and scripting.
+V. `amixer` is a scriptable mixer for automation and scripting.

 ```bash
 amixer set Master unmute